 Usually, notification of an award is sent to the University.
-However, if an award notice is sent directly to the PI, a copy must be sent immediately to RTT for processing.
+However if an award notice is sent directly to the PI, a copy must be sent immediately to the Office of Research for processing.
 PIs cannot incur expenses without a University-assigned fund number and budget for a grant or contract.
-All external funds within the scope of this policy must be set up in a sponsored program account.
+All external funds within the scope of this policy must be set up in a sponsored-program account.

 In most cases, a grant or contract award is made to the University on behalf of the researcher.
-An authorized organizational representative must sign a contract to accept the award.
+An authorized University representative must sign a contract to accept the award.
 Deans, Department Chairs, and individual faculty or staff members are not authorized to sign award documents.

-RTT will work with Sponsored Programs Accounting to establish a new fund number for a newly awarded grant or contract.
-The fund will include a line-item budget in accordance with the award budget, funding agency requirements, and University guidelines.
+Office of Research and unit business managers will work with Sponsored Programs Accounting to establish a new fund number for a newly awarded grant or contract.
+The fund will include a line-item budget in accordance with the award budget, funding agency regulations, and University guidelines.

-To fulfill audit requirements, all official correspondence or contact with the sponsor normally will be made through RTT or Sponsored Programs Accounting.
+In order to fulfill audit requirements, all official correspondence or contact with the sponsor normally will be made through the Office of Research or the Sponsored Programs Office.

-Any significant changes to awarded grants need to be brought to the attention of RTT and Sponsored Programs Accounting.
+Any significant changes to grants need to be brought to the attention of Office of Research.
 Significant changes include but are not limited to:

-- Changes in PI or PD - Changes in effort devoted to the project
+- Changes in PI or PD, - Changes in effort devoted to the project (see Effort Reporting Policy),

-- Budget revisions
+- Budget revisions,

-- Extension of grant period
+- Extension of grant period, and

-- Change in scope of the project
+- Change in scope of the project.

-Any questions regarding this policy or the procedures mentioned herein should be directed to RTT personnel (research@astate.edu; 870-972-2694).
+Any questions regarding this policy or the procedures mentioned herein should be directed to Office of Research and Technology Transfer personnel.